sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ### Collective Variables (CVs)

 Collective Variables (CVs) are a set of coordinates that describe the macroscopic state of a system.
 They are used to reduce the complexity of molecular systems by focusing on the relevant degrees of freedom.
 Examples include the analysis of principal components (PCA), the distance between two atoms, angles, dihedrals, and more complex descriptors.
+Below are examples of commonly used CVs and their mathematical formulations:

 The inclusion of Principal Component Analysis (PCA) as an example of CVs is crucial for understanding the dimensional reduction in complex systems.
 PCA identifies the directions (principal components) along which the variance in the data is maximized.
 In the context of CVs, the first two principal components, denoted as $PC_1$ and $PC_2$, serve as collective variables that capture the most significant modes of variation within the system.
 Mathematically, PCA transforms the original data into a new set of variables, the principal components, which are linear combinations of the original variables with weights given by the eigenvectors of the data's covariance matrix.